Installation Options

 • Is access to the loft secure and safe?

-• Are their roof boards fitted securely for safe movement with in the confines of the roof space?
+• Are their roof boards fitted securely for safe movement within the roof space?

 Chimney installation